biomedia-mira/counterfactual-contrastive/causal_models/README.md

 ## Train the counterfactual inference model

-To train the counterfactual inference models in the paper you can simply run `python causal_models/main.py --hps embed` replace by `padchest` if you want to train on chest x-rays.
+To train the counterfactual inference models in the paper you can simply run `python causal_models/main.py --hps embed --exp_name your_exp_name` replace by `padchest` if you want to train on chest x-rays.
 All associated hyperparameters are stored in `causal_models/hps.py`.

 This assumes you have already set up your data folders as per the main repository.